mtmarco87/calculator-asm/README.md

 - **Win64 Function Call Convention**: The first four parameters of a function are passed in the following registers:
   - **RCX**, **RDX**, **R8**, **R9**.
   - Additional parameters are passed on the stack.
-- **Stack Requirements (Win64 home space)**: Before making a function call, reserve 32 bytes of stack space (plus 16 bytes for alignment).
+- **Stack Requirements (Win64 home space)**: Before making a function call, reserve 32 bytes of stack space plus 16 bytes for alignment.
 Ensure this space is zeroed out for proper function execution.

 **Note**: For more details on the Windows-specific behavior described above, you can refer to the [University of Alaska Fairbanks x86/x64 Reference](https://www.cs.uaf.edu/2017/fall/cs301/reference/x86_64.html).